-(3) An applicant seeking approval to provide money management shall complete and submit an application through the department's website (http://dodd.ohio.gov) and adhere to the requirements of rule 5123:2-2-01 of the Administrative Code except that persons providing money management shall not be required to:
+(3) An applicant seeking approval to provide money management shall complete and submit an application through the department's website (http://dodd.ohio.gov) and adhere to the requirements of rule 5123-2-08 or 5123-2-09 of the Administrative Code, as applicable.

 (4) Each person providing money management shall:

 (a) Achieve a score of at least eighty per cent on the department-administered money management competency test; or

 (b) Hold a degree from an accredited college or university in accounting, business administration, finance, or public administration; or

 (c) Be authorized by Chapter 4701. of the Revised Code to use the designation of certified public accountant.

 (5) Each person, prior to providing money management, shall successfully complete training provided by the department or by an entity using department-provided curriculum in:

 (a) The rights of individuals set forth in section 5123.62 of the Revised Code;

 (b) The requirements of rule 5123-17-02 of the Administrative Code including a review of health and welfare alerts issued by the department; and